 Q: What is the exact conversion factor between centimeters and inches?
 A: 1 inch is exactly equal to 2.54 centimeters.
 This is the internationally agreed-upon conversion factor.

 Q: How many decimal places should I use when converting between centimeters and inches?
 A: The number of decimal places you should use depends on the required level of precision.
 In most cases, using two to three decimal places is sufficient.
-However, in applications where high precision is required, you may need to use more decimal places.
+Even so, in applications where high precision is required, you may need to use more decimal places.

 Conclusion